IIP-Group/neural-positioning/README.md

 ## Usage

-### Step 1: Dataset Generation

-First, download the raw CSI measurements and ground-truth position logs from [https://caez.ethz.ch](https://caez.ethz.ch).
-The dataset files are provided as compressed tar.zstd archives containing CSI data and WorldViz position logs.
+Download the raw CSI measurements and ground-truth position logs from [https://caez.ethz.ch](https://caez.ethz.ch).
+The dataset files are provided as compressed tar.zstd/tar.gz archives containing CSI data and WorldViz position logs.

+This neural positioning implementation can be used with the CAEZ-5G datasets as well as the CAEZ-WIFI datasets.
+The usage varies slightly depending on whether a 5G dataset ([CAEZ-5G](#caez-5g)) or a Wi-Fi dataset ([CAEZ-WIFI](#caez-wifi)) is used.

+### CAEZ-5G
+#### Step 1: Dataset Generation

-Then, generate the processed dataset:
+Generate the processed dataset:

 ```bash
 python gen_dataset.py